nearform/initium-platform/docs/DEX_GITHUB_INTEGRATION.md

   --exec-arg=--oidc-extra-scope=email \
   --exec-arg=--oidc-client-secret=[plain-text-kubelogin-client-secret]
 ```
 3. Verify cluster access by using `oidc` user.
-In this step `kubelogin` will open browser and redirect user to GiHub login page.
+In this step `kubelogin` will open a browser and redirect user to GiHub login page.
 ```bash
 kubectl --user=oidc get pods -A
 ```